-On a backpacking trip, you may experience the beautiful pine trees of the Green Mountains of Vermont, the rolling hills of Shenandoah National park, or the rocky ridges of the Black Forest.
+On a backpacking trip, you may experience the beautiful pine trees on the Green Hills of Connecticut, the rolling hills of Shenandoah National park, or the rocky ridges of the Black Forest.
 Each day, the group will travel to a new campsite, encountering scenic overviews, beautiful waterfalls, and refreshing swimming holes along the way.
-In addition to these nature-inspired rests, groups pause mid-day for a communal picnic lunch and throughout the day for games and GORP breaks.
+In addition to these nature-inspired rests, groups stop around mid-day for a communal lunch and throughout the day for games and snack breaks.

 The majority of our trips (50+) involve some degree of backpacking, and the exact experience will depend on the region.
 Many trips hike along the Appalachian Trail, which stretches along the East Coast from Georgia to Maine.
 Other groups explore loops or networks of trails in state parks and forests, including Harriman State Park (NY), the Black Forest Trail (PA), and the Catskills (NY).
 The mileage varies by group and by day, but typically 4-6 hours a day are spent hiking.